Lidar-Camera Calibration (single target and Targetless)

 There are two types of segmentation approaches available for the user to select:

-Image: There are two ways to do manual segmentation 1.
-Semantic Painting: In this you can use a brush and paint the vehicles in the image and click on save labels to save label.
-2. Segment anything: In this approach you place a cluster of points on each vehicle.
-Same Vehicle points should be placed under same category.
-Please place at least one point on each surface of the car such as windshield, sides, roof etc so that when the model runs it doesn't miss any part of the vehicle . (better segmentation = better results). after placing the points in each image please click on save label to save the data.
+Segment anything: In this approach, Users place a cluster of points on each vehicle.
+The same vehicle points should be placed under the same category.
+Please place at least one point on each surface of the car, such as the windshield, sides, roof, etc., so that when the model runs, it doesn't miss any part of the vehicle.
+After placing the points in each image, please click on the save label to save the data.

 Deep Optimization: Users can select deep optimization to optimize the extrinsic further for datasets with the Tilted option enabled on the configuration page.